-Presentations on Assessment in Different Kinds of Institutions, Assessment in Student Affairs, the Federal and State Role in Assessment, Assessment Methods, Classroom Research, Diversity Issues in Assessment, Financial Issues in Assessment, Graduate level Assessment, or Other Assessment-Related Topics Approved by the Instructor
+Miscellaneous Presentations (Presentations on Assessment in Different Kinds of Institutions, Assessment in Student Affairs, the Federal and State Role in Assessment, Assessment Methods, Classroom Research, Diversity/Multicultural Issues in Assessment, Financial Issues in Assessment, Graduate Level Assessment, or Other Assessment-Related Topics Approved by the Instructor)

-Prepare to lead a 10 minute class discussion on one of these topics.
+Prepare to lead a 10-minute class discussion on one of these topics.
 Topics may be split among class members.
-I have prepared lists of reading materials from resources, however you are welcome and encouraged to make use of other resources as well.
+Reading materials listed on the following pages have been placed on reserve in Bracken Library to assist you; however, you are welcome and encouraged to make use of other resources as well.
 You should prepare some materials to hand out to class members.